shatadalsamui/SecondBrain/README.md

 - Backend runs on port 5000 by default
 - Frontend runs on port 3000
 - API endpoints documented in `backend/routes/`

-## Contributing

-Pull requests welcome.
-Please follow existing code style and add tests for new features.